DanMorriss/music-theory-quiz/README.md

 ### Content

-- https://uppbeat.io/ for the game sounds.
+- All the questions and content in the game was writen by Daniel Morriss.

 [Back to top](<#contents>)
 ### Media

+- All the game sounds came from [UppBeat](<https://uppbeat.io/>)

 [Back to top](<#contents>)
 ### Code Used

--  Code from James Q Quick tutorial to sort scores https://www.youtube.com/watch?v=DFhmNLKwwGw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=9
+-  Code from James Q Quick tutorial [Save High Scores in Local Storage](<https://www.youtube.com/watch?v=DFhmNLKwwGw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=9>) to help use local storage and sorting the scores.

-- Form validation from Stack Overflow https://stackoverflow.com/questions/27543671/javascript-form-validation-not-empty-or-no-whitespaces

-- GreatStack Slider switch tutorial used for CSS https://www.youtube.com/watch?v=uCjDIMADK0w
+- I used this [Form validation](<https://stackoverflow.com/questions/27543671/javascript-form-validation-not-empty-or-no-whitespaces >) article from Stack Overflow to help me deal with whitespace being entered as a name.

+- I used this [GreatStack Slider Switch Tutorial](<https://www.youtube.com/watch?v=uCjDIMADK0w>) for help with the CSS in building a slider switch.

 [Back to top](<#contents>)
 ## Acknowledgements